MicrosoftDocs/win32/desktop-src/direct3d9/usages-and-literals.md

 ---
-Description: 'Usage is similar to a parameter''s scope, because it defines the scope in which the parameter is valid.' ms.assetid: '9ba10dba-626f-4cb8-8dc2-1419329b199e'
+Description: Usage is similar to a parameters scope, because it defines the scope in which the parameter is valid. ms.assetid: 9ba10dba-626f-4cb8-8dc2-1419329b199e
-title: 'Usages and Literals (Direct3D 9)'
+title: Usages and Literals (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Usages and Literals (Direct3D 9)